Bracktus/Noisy-Tournament-Ranking/final/docs/final.md

 For the objective function we'll want the best players to be assigned the most uncertain matchups.

-$|w - u|$ will contain the distance between the skill and uncertainty.
-By minimising this number we'll be assigning the best players to the most uncertain matches.
+The expression $|w - u|$ represents the distance between player skill and matchup uncertainty.
+By minimizing this distance, we can assign the best players to the matchups with the most uncertainty.
+The justification for this is that uncertain matchups generally contain more information than certain matchups.
+By getting a better read on the uncertain matches, we can obtain more accurate rankings.

 $$\text{ minimise} \sum_{(i,j,k) \in A} X_{i,j,k} \cdot |w_{i} - u_{j,k}|$$

-One thing to note is that each time this is ran, it'll have no memory of the previous passes.
+Each time this is ran, it'll have no memory of the previous passes.
 Therefore, it may give out duplicate assignments.
 In order to avoid this, we'll store all previous assignments and prevent those decision variables from being created.

 ### Side note: Brute force solution